-Appearing at the top of virtually every "best of" list we saw, and dominating professional tests and user reviews is the Vitamix 5200 (Est. $450).
-It has 10 speeds as well as a variable use setting for even greater control, and it gets raves for everything it does -- the only con we saw anywhere is that a few folks think it's too noisy.
+Appearing at the top of virtually every "best of" list we saw, and dominating professional tests and user reviews, is the Vitamix 5200 (Est. $500).
+It has 10 speeds as well as a variable use setting for even greater control, and it gets raves for everything it does -- the only con we saw anywhere is that some think it's too noisy.
 Others say it's no louder than any blender.

 Now, if you'd like to take a moment to look up the search term, "Vitamix versus Blendtec," go ahead, we'll wait.
-It's one of the hottest topics in the heavy-duty blender market and there are about a million comparison articles and videos that all come to different conclusions.
+It's one of the hottest topics in the heavy-duty blender market and there are plenty of comparison articles and videos that all come to different conclusions.
 That's because Blendtec is also a great, heavy-duty blender and the Blendtec Designer Series WildSide Blender (Est. $450) is a worthy runner up to the Vitamix.
 In fact, it can do anything the Vitamix can do and, as a video on the Blendtec website so graphically illustrates, it can even pulverize your electronics, if that's the way you want them to go.
 All joking aside, the only reason Blendtec is not in our top spot is simply because it isn't included in as many professional tests, and when it is, it tends to be ranked lower for things like convenience (ease of use) and noise, not performance.

 All things being equal, the Vitamix tends to come out on top in most of the comparisons we've seen; however, if you have a small kitchen, you might want to seriously consider the Blendtec WildSide since it has a smaller footprint than the Vitamix 5200.